• Skip to primary navigation

 Testimonials have a powerful influence on potential buyers.
 A business with a selection of positive Google reviews can boost your brand to a top spot in the search engine results pages.

-When there is disagreement between what the website says about itself and what reputable independent sources say about the website, we’ll trust the independent sources.
+Wear your customer hat for a moment.
+When there is disagreement between what the business says about itself and what reputable independent sources say about the business, we’ll trust the independent sources. 🧐

-Plug the words google reviews into the free keyword research tool Answer the Public and you’ll be presented with search engine autosuggest data pertaining to queries surrounding missing reviews:
+It’s a widespread, long-time problem.
+Plug the words google reviews into the free keyword research tool Answer the Public and you’ll be presented with search engine autosuggest data to do with missing reviews:

 Answer the Public shows search engine queries in question form